CloudBindle/bindle/README.md

 The short answer is make sure your machine (local VM, Amazon instance type, etc) has at least 2 cores and 12G of RAM.
 You can certainly use less but our SeqWare tutorials on http://seqware.io will not work properly.
-If you're using SeqWare-Vagrant to build environments for a non-SeqWare project then the memory requirements are set by you.
+If you're using Bindle to build environments for a non-SeqWare project then the memory requirements are set by you.

 The SeqWare "HelloWorld" example workflow will schedule using 8G of RAM.
 So